knoxite/website/content/docs/storage-backends/content.md

 ### Azure File Storage

-In order to store data on Azure you need to set up a file storage for your knoxite repository first.
+In order to store data on Azure you need to set up an Azure File Storage for your knoxite repository first.

 #### URL Scheme

-You can create a repository using the `azurefile` protocol:
+You can create a repository using knoxite's `azurefile` protocol:

 ```bash
 knoxite repo init -r azurefile://[storage_account_name]:[access_key]@[endpoint]